https://draft.blogger.com/blog/post/edit/3265998875528797637/5529721174276767634

 And by this secure city.

-Laqadd khalaqna alinsana fee ahsani taqueem (4).
+Laqad khalaqna alinsana fee ahsani taqweem (4).

-We have created man in the best composition.
+Indeed, We have created man in the best composition.

 Thumma radadnahu asfala safileen (5).

-Fama yuokazebuka ba'du be-ddin (7).
+Fama youkazzebuka ba'du bel-din (7).

-Alaysa Allahu be-ahkami alhakimeen (8).
+A-laysa Allahu be-ahkami alhakimeen (8).

 Is not Allah the Most Judge of the Judges?.